Thank You for printing!

 Starting from Mangalore, passing by Moodabidri and Karkala, then through the lush green surroundings and the blissful and misty Western Ghats, early morning in the rainy season, we arrived at Sringeri.

 Leaving our footwear at the stands, we entered into the temple compound.
-As we went in walking, the entrance to Sharada Temple was on the right, and we could see the Vidyashankar Temple straight ahead, besides the river Tunga.
+As we went in walking, the entrance to Sharada Temple was on the right, and we could see the Shri Vidyashankar Temple straight ahead, beside the river Tunga.

 Shri Vidyashankara Temple of Sringeri